top of page

 3. New Digital Economies

-Digital assets, programmable payments, and new participation models are redefining how value is created and distributed between clubs, fans, and partners.
+Digital assets, programmable payments, smart contracts, memberships and new participation models are redefining how value can be created and distributed between clubs, fans, athletes and partners.
+The opportunity is not simply to sell new digital products, but to build ecosystems where engagement, ownership, loyalty and commercial value can be connected in new ways.

-These are not future concepts.
-They are already emerging across the industry.
+These are not future forecasts.
+They are already emerging across the industry - reshaping how sports organisations operate, engage fans, and create value.

-The next phase of the sports industry will be defined by a rebalancing of control - from platforms back to rights holders.
-From intermediated relationships to direct engagement.
-From fragmented monetisation to integrated value creation.
+The next phase of the sports industry will be defined by a rebalancing of control - from platforms back to rights holders, from intermediated relationships to direct engagement, and from fragmented monetisation to integrated value creation.

 The future of sports will not be defined by who owns the platform - but by who owns the relationship.
 The organisations that recognise this shift early will be best positioned to redefine their commercial models, strengthen their fan relationships, and capture a greater share of the value they create.